One company is pairing their effort to create hemp plastic packaging with a new initiative using reclaimed ocean plastic.

 A Colorado company is combatting unsustainable packaging in the cannabis industry by creating new solutions using hemp and plastic waste reclaimed from the world’s oceans.
 Sana Packaging, based in Denver, announced in March that it has created a new line of compliant packaging products for the cannabis industry made from ocean plastic.

-James Eichner, co-founder and chief science officer of Sana, told HEMP in a telephone interview that he and CEO and co-founder Ron Basak-Smith began the company as project for an MBA program at the University of Colorado Boulder.
+James Eichner, co-founder and chief strategy officer of Sana, told HEMP in a telephone interview that he and CEO and co-founder Ron Basak-Smith began the company as project for an MBA program at the University of Colorado Boulder.

 “At the time we were frustrated cannabis consumers,” he said.
 “We saw a problem with cannabis packaging, and we were shocked that no one was doing anything about it.”

 Eichner said that many cannabis products are over-packaged, often with materials that are not easily recycled.

 “Everything about cannabis packaging is just wrong,” he said.

 Sana’s first project was a line of boxes and pre-roll tubes made of a 100% plant-based plastic consisting of 30% micronized hemp hurds and 70% polylactic acid, a biomass polyester commonly used as 3D printing material.
 Because the plastic is made from plants, it is biodegradable, recyclable, and renewable.

 Globally, 40 percent of the plastic produced globally is made for packaging, meaning it is used just once and then thrown away.
 Also, every year, 18 billion pounds of plastic waste flows into the ocean, according to the National Geographic.